 Start with the little things!
 Think about the products that you use frequently.
 Are they biodegradable/compostable?
 Can you recycle them?
 Even the freezer, food, and sandwich bags you use – are they just tossed away after a single use?

 A huge number of these single-use plastic bags aren’t biodegradable and can’t be recycled because, well, they contain poop.
 That means that the only way around the issue of throwing away a couple of poo bags per day is to make sure that the ones you buy are CERTIFIED biodegradable/home compostable poop bags and will naturally degrade over time without causing any harm to the environment.

 You have your standard poo bags and you’ve read the packaging.
 They aren’t compostable or biodegradable, and you need a solution.
 A lot of pet owners are easily tricked by promises of poo bags that biodegrade, whereas they are mostly ordinary PE plastic with chemical additive only degrading into microplastics.
 So many companies are making false claims.
 They just want pet owners to buy into an eco-friendly hype that pet owners are buying into.
 The zero waste, zero plastic movement has been around for a while now, but you’ll need to do a little research to remain eco-friendly with so many unfriendly products out there.

 Even products using the word “degradable” on their packaging means nothing at all.
-Everything eventually decomposes, but it can take hundreds of years for plastic to fully degrade.
+Everything eventually degrades, but it can take hundreds of years for plastic to fully degrade.
 Biodegradable poop baggies are where it’s at!

 If you’re environmentally savvy and you care about the effects that plastic has on everything around us, your solution is compostable poo bags.
 These biodegradable baggies will decompose into their environment in a matter of months.
 They should be certified, particularly by the Home Compostable Certification, as these products don’t require high industrial temperatures to decompose.